How to Use Google Assistant on Your Mac Computer With GUI

 In the past, we’ve covered tons of Google Assistant tricks including both question and commands that might save your day or time.

 Note: If you face this application doesn’t work, that may be because of limited API access.
 In that case, you need to get your own API and replace a specific file in the program’s folder.

 “You will need OAuth credentials from the Google Developer Console.
 In order to get them, you’ll need to create a new project and enable the Assistant API for that project.
-Then, generate an OAuth credential, and select application type of Other.
-Download the json file by clicking the button on the right.
+Then, generate an OAuth credential, and select the application type of Other.
+Download the JSON file by clicking the button on the right.
 Finally, rename the file to google_oauth.json and place it in your project (/MacAssistant/google_oauth.json).”

 This tool responds very quickly, it’s ultimately Google’s Assistant in the back, for that reason alone it’s worth trying or even use it on a daily basis.
 Apple is also making the Siri more powerful for computers, and you should compare both on your MAC and let us know which one is faster and more accurate.